 Each student will submit a personal reflective essay responding to the readings.
 The length for this essay should be about a thousand words.
-This essay is due one week before our first class meeting, on Friday, June 29th, and should be posted on our Moodle site.
+This essay is due Friday, February 24th and should be posted on our Moodle site.
 Key questions for this personal essay can include: